reconyx/cordova-plugin-ble-central/README.md

 - __characteristic_uuid__: UUID of the BLE characteristic
 - __onData__: onData callback function that is invoked when data is notified. [optional]
 - __failure__: Error callback function, invoked when error occurs. [optional]
-- __success__: Success callback function.
-Optional.  invoked when notifications are successfully hooked up.
+- __success__: Success callback function, invoked when notifications are successfully hooked up. [optional]

 ## stopNotification